National Health Insurance

 For foreigners, a residence card is also required.

-| For example | Documents required | |
+| For example | Required Documents | |

-| When joining | When transferring from another municipality | Certificate of moving out from another city, town, or village |
+| Joining the National Health Insurance | When transferring from another municipality | Moving-out Certificate from another city, town, or village |

-| When quitting workplace health insurance | Social insurance loss certificate, etc. | |
+| When quitting workplace health insurance | Social Insurance Loss Certificate, etc. | |

-| When no longer a dependent of workplace health insurance | Social insurance loss certificate, etc. | |
+| When no longer a dependent under workplace health insurance | Social Insurance Loss Certificate, etc. | |

-| When a child is born | My Number Health Insurance Card or Eligibility Confirmation Letter, Maternal and Child Health Handbook, proof of head of household’s bank account number (if applying for childbirth lump-sum, a certificate and receipt from the medical institution are also required) | |
+| When a child is born | My Number Health Insurance Card or NHI Eligibility Certificate, Maternal and Child Health Handbook, proof of head of household’s bank account number (if applying for childbirth lump-sum, a certificate and receipt from the medical institution are also required) | |

 | When no longer receiving welfare assistance | Notification of welfare assistance termination | |

-| When to quit | When moving out to another municipality | My Number Insurance Card or National Health Insurance Eligibility Certificate |
+| Cancellation of National Health Insurance | When moving out to another municipality | My Number Health Insurance Card or NHI Eligibility Certificate |

-| When you become a dependent of health insurance at work | ||
+| When becoming a dependent under workplace health insurance | ||

-| When the insured died | National health insurance qualification certificate, proof of funeral (such as a funeral attendance letter or funeral expenses receipt), and the chief mourner's bank details | |
+| When the insured died | NHI Insurance Eligibility Certificate, proof of funeral (such as a funeral attendance letter or funeral expenses receipt), and the chief mourner's bank details | |

-| Beginning to receive public assistance | National Health Insurance eligibility confirmation, notification of start of protection | |
+| Beginning to receive welfare assistance | NHI Insurance Eligibility Certificate, welfare assistance start notification | |

-| Other | When the address has changed in town | My Number Insurance Card or National Health Insurance Eligibility Certificate |
+| Other | When changing address in town | My Number Health Insurance Card or NHI Eligibility Certificate |

 | When head of household or name changes | ||

-| When a household is divided or when it comes together | ||
+| When a household is divided or comes together | ||

-| When you decide an address separately for school attendance | Myna Insurance Card or National Health Insurance Eligibility Certificate, Student Registration Certificate | |
+| When you decide an address separately for school attendance | My Number Health Insurance Card or NHI Eligibility Certificate, Student Registration Certificate | |

-| When I lose my insurance certificate (when it becomes dirty and can not be used) | Identification (such as an expired qualification certificate) | |
+| When you lost your insurance card (or when it becomes dirty and can not be used) | Identification (such as an expired qualification certificate) | |

-| When your period of stay has been renewed (for foreigners) | New residence card, My Number health insurance card or National Health Insurance qualification certificate | |
+| When your period of stay has been renewed (for foreigners) | New residence card, My Number Health Insurance Card or NHI Insurance Eligibility Certificate | |

-Things to bring
+Documents to bring

 - Personal seal (hanko)